dhis2/training-docs/content/tracker_use/tg_event_reports.md

     - Period : This Year
     - Org Unit : Country

+7. Review the recap slide
+9. Have them perform the assignment

 STOP!
 Have them perform exercise 4

 Once they have completed all of the ungraded exercises, they should then complete the graded assignment